FAQs - Digital Thesis Submission

 How much time do I have to consider whether the thesis should be on open access or embargoed or if I go on leave and cannot respond to the email?

-If after 4 weeks the UMER team have not received a response to the email requesting your advice as to whether the thesis can be on open access or should be embargoed the request will be forwarded to your Head of Department for action.
+If after 4 weeks the Minerva Accecss team have not received a response to the email requesting your advice as to whether the thesis can be on open access or should be embargoed the request will be forwarded to your head of department for action.

 If, at my request, an embargo is placed on publication of my candidate's thesis, can I specify how long the embargo will last?